mjohndus/adminer/docs/configuration.md

 ### colorVariant

-Default value: `null`
+Default value: `blue`

 Theme color code.
-Available variants are: `green`, `red`.
+Available variants are: `blue`, `green`, `red`.
 Please, be sure that the color variant is compiled into the final single file together with selected theme.

 ### cssUrls